 Dentists like to save people’s natural teeth.
-After all, natural teeth are stronger and better than any alternative, but there is no possible way to save the tooth and the only option is to have it extracted.
+After all, natural teeth are stronger and better than any alternative, but if there is no possible way to save the tooth and the only option is to have it extracted.

-Learning more about what a dentist looks for during a dental appointment will help you understand why tooth extraction may be recommended.
+Learning more about what a dentist looks for during a dental appointment will help you understand why getting a tooth extraction may be recommended.

-Extensive Tooth Decay or Damage that Makes a Tooth Unsalvageable
+Extensive Oral Tooth Decay or Damage that Makes a Tooth Unsalvageable

 There are a number of dental procedures, such a root canals, large fillings, veneers, bridges, and dental crowns, that can help save a tooth after it has been damaged or injured.
-Unfortunately, sometimes the damage is so extensive that a dentist simply cannot perform these procedures.
+Unfortunately, sometimes the tooth damage is so extensive that a dentist simply cannot perform these procedures.
 When this happens, your dentist will often recommend having the damaged tooth extracted.